data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 In this chapter, and the following chapter (on [Foundational Skills](#c06)), and each of the walkthrough chapters, we include a broad overview of the topics emphasized and the functions introduced in the chapter.

-## Topic Emphasized
+## Topics Emphasized

-For all of the topics emphasized sections (like this one), we indicate what topics, in general, are unique to each chapter.
-Especially for the walkthrough chapters, however, there is a great deal of overlap between chapters in what is emphasized because, for example, visualizing data is used so regularly as a part of carrying out a data science project in education.
-Therefore, consider these topics emphasized to be those that are the *particular* focus of the chapters they reference.
+For all of the topics emphasized sections (like this one), we indicate topics that are unique to each chapter.
+Especially for the walkthrough chapters, there is a great deal of overlap between chapters in what is emphasized.
+For example, visualizing data is regularly used as a part of carrying out a data science project in education.
+Therefore, consider these topics emphasized to be the *particular* focus of the chapters they reference.

 - Installing R, RStudio, and R packages

 ## Functions Introduced

-For all of the functions introduced sections, you will notice that some look a little bit different than others.
+For the "functions introduced" sections, you will notice that some look a little bit different than others.
 For example, `devtools::install_github()` is different than `install.packages()`.

 The reason is that the `install_github()` function comes from a specific *package* (which we'll discuss in great depth in this and the following chapter).
 If you had a hunch that this function comes from the `devtools` package, then you'd be correct.
-The `::` symbols (described more in [Chapter 6](#c06)) simply mean that a specific function comes from a particular package, something that we wanted to point out so that you will know which package you will need to use if you want to use the function.
+The `::` symbols (described more in [Chapter 6](#c06)) mean that a specific function comes from a particular package, something that we wanted to point out so that you will know which package you will need to use if you want to use the function.
 Not sure what some of these terms mean quite yet?
 Read on in this chapter to learn more about installing and using packages!

 - `install.packages()`
 - `devtools::install_github()`